inkdropapp/docs-old/src/pages/manual/creating-a-note-template.md

 Once Inkdrop got become a part of your daily workflow, you may want to save time and effort with note templates.
 Inkdrop provides powerful APIs to let you do that.
-Here is a workthrough to make a note template for journaling.
+Here is a walkthrough to make a note template for journaling.

 ## Create a note for template